 We offer a complete range of advanced tests and treatments, including topical and ultraviolet therapies, total skin electron beam radiation therapy, extracorporeal photopheresis and systemic treatments like bone marrow transplant.
 Consultations are offered at the Medical Pavilion, KU MedWest, Quivira Medical Pavilion and through teleheatlh.

-For those who need dermatology care related to a transplant, The University of Kansas Health System offers a complete range of treatments – including extracorporeal photopheresis for graft versus host disease (GvHD), as well as treatments for transplant-associated squamous cell carcinoma.
+For those who need dermatology care related to a transplant, The University of Kansas Health System offers a complete range of treatments – including extracorporeal photopheresis for graft-versus-host disease, as well as treatments for transplant-associated squamous cell carcinoma.

 Doctors at The University of Kansas Health System are care providers and researchers at the forefront of new medical discoveries.
 From primary care to complex conditions, we offer hundreds of specialists.